agarwalnikhil7766/Ducky_Wifi_Passwd_Grabber/README.md

 WIFI_GRABBER_TWINDUCK

 For the Wifi_Grabber_TwinDuck script, you need to have flashed the rubber ducky with the twinduck firmware before you execute this script, else this will not work.
+And also change the drive name of the ducky drive to '__' .
+Only after this will the script work flawlessly.

 WORKING OF THE SCRIPT!!